Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Synaptic Mark:** The mark on its own does nothing, but it is used to target units with other powerful abilities.
 * **Taunt:** Enemy units that declare an attack must target a unit with Taunt if one is within range and constitutes a valid target.
 * **Territorial:** This unit actively blocks enemy deployment, standard movement, and Tactical Advances into any orthogonally adjacent quadrant, locking down physical firing lanes.
-* **Zeal:** The first time this unit would be destroyed in a given Game Round, it instead survives, removes all accumulated upgrades and counters, and immediately becomes Suppressed.
+* **Zeal:** The first time this unit would be destroyed in a given Game Round, it instead survives, removes all accumulated upgrades and Impact counters, and immediately becomes exhausted.